par.txt defines a top-level partitioning of a database into directories. Each row of

 par.txt is on a separate local disk:

-when the q process is started with slave threads, the partitions in
+when the q process is started with secondary threads, the partitions in

-par.txtare allocated to slaves on a round-robin basis, i.e. if kdb+ is started with
+par.txtare allocated to secondary threads on a round-robin basis, i.e. if kdb+ is started with

 p mod n.
 This gives maximum parallelization for queries over date ranges.

 par.txtare on separate disks, this means that each thread gets its own disk or disks, and there should be no disk contention (i.e. not more than one thread issuing commands to any one disk).
 Ideally, there should be one disk per thread.
 Note that this works best where the disks have fully independent access paths CPU-disk controller-disk, but may be of little use with shared access due to disk contention, e.g. with SAN/RAID.